Ex0du5-2169/Mad-Island-Misc/README.md

 Long term plans:
 1. Handle all default NPC pregnancies.
-2. Handle interspecies NPC as a new feature.
+2. Handle monster related pregnancies as a new feature.
 3. Create quasi-menstrual system.
 4. Add appropriate body parts for those that lack them.